 Signature exhibits feature the Museum’s collection and collaborative, community-based partnerships.
 MOSH’s Guest Curator program highlights relevant and current topics, significant research, and collections through presentations offered by local experts and institutions.
 Signature exhibits are designed to add depth and a local voice to core and traveling exhibits, programming, and current community topics.

-Please visit our Creation Station page for more information and to view our daily activities and workshops.
+Please visit our Creation Station page for more information.

 Thank you to our exhibition sponsor: